alan-turing-institute/scivision/docs/user_guide.md

 🧪 Getting started
 ---------------

 Scivision enables users to quickly find computer vision models that can be run on matching a compatible scientific image dataset and provides access to a range of datasets for testing models.
-Sentence here

 The models and datasets you find when searching the “default” scivision catalog (that which comes with the package) are loaded from external sources via metadata included in the [GitHub repository](https://github.com/alan-turing-institute/scivision).